 How to cope during tough times

 2020 has been an extremely difficult year for everyone.
 While we’re all in the same boat, everyone has their own unique feelings and experiences during this rocky time, and it can be tricky to know how to manage that within yourself.
-So, we wanted to share practical coping strategies and tools that you can use to help manage during lockdown and properly take care of you.
+So, we wanted to share practical coping strategies and tools that you can use to help manage during lockdown (and beyond) and properly take care of you.

 Will Centurion is a life coach and counsellor who also runs mental health workshops for workplaces and businesses.
 He has worked closely with Aintree Group during lockdown in 2020 to help provide the team with strategies and solutions to help them cope with working and living through lockdown.